PhilippStaedter/Solver_Study/README.md

 ### 0.5 different AMICI version used

-The AMICI veriosn used for this project was 0.10.19.
+The AMICI version used for this project was 0.10.19.
 However, it was a commit from a feature branch and had different functionality than AMICI 0.10.19 from the master branch.
 In order to reproduce result easily, it may be useful to use 0.10.20 from the master branch, which has these features included, if finding the commit from the feature branch is too complicated.

 ## 1 Create model collection